Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Hello!"
 She chittered happily and nodded.
 The Humans’ scent was—as always—overwhelming in the crowded room, so Myun couldn’t get a good whiff of any of the subtler notes and data points a Gaoian’s scent conveyed.
 All she got was his sheer overwhelming *maleness* and it was having a pleasant effect on her.

-"I hear you taught Regaari how to fight…" Daar said it with a general set of mischief to his ears.
+"I hear you taught Regaari how to fight..."
+Daar said it with a general set of mischief to his ears.

 "I did!
 He never beat me!"
 She splayed hers in a ridiculously self-pleased moment of indulgence.